Word Meanings - VILLA - Book Publishers vocabulary database

 A poem written in tercets with but two rhymes, the first and third verse of the first stanza alternating as the third verse in each successive stanza and forming a couplet at the close.
 E. W. Gosse. - VILLANELLA

 The state of a villain, or serf; base servitude; tenure on I speak even now as if sin were condemned in a perpetual villanage, never to be manumitted.
 Milton.
-Some faint traces of villanage were detected by the curious so late as the days of the - VILLAGER
+Some faint traces of villanage were detected by the curious so late as the days of the - VILLAINY

 An inhabitant of a village.
 Brutus had rather be a villager Than to repute himself a son of Rome Under these hard condition.
 Shak. - VILLANOUS; VILLANOUSLY; VILLANOUSNESS